jniedzie/disappTracks/configs/eventDisplay.md

 do_2017:         0

+### Do we need additional information stored in the friend trees
+load_friend_tree: 1

 **General settings**
 ### Add hits coming from random pion to the collection of all hits (0 - false, 1 - true):
 inject_pion_hits: 0